Matthev00/stock-investor-NLP/README.md

    - Click "Update" to fetch and display stock chart with current metrics
    - Click "Generate report" to run multi-agent analysis
    - View comprehensive investment report with mode and provider information
+   - **Export Report:** Click "Download Report as PDF" to export the full analysis with chart and metrics

 ## Analysis Modes Comparison